Search 1000s of commercial spaces by size, location, and price.

 |Provider||Technology||Max Download Speed||Max Upload Speed|

-The typical asking rate per listing is in the $20's per square foot per year.
+Most listings are in the $20's per square foot per year.
 The Greenwell Springs-Central submarket is seeing a an increase in rates.
 In the last 3 months, the median rate went up $22 per sqft per year.
 That's a Inf% increase in rent.

 |Median Rate||Median Size|